-One of the many delights of Marrakesh is that you are never far from a street-side vendor selling delicious fresh bread.
+One of the many delights of Marrakech is that you are never far from a street-side vendor selling delicious fresh bread.
 Join the locals and head for your nearest stall and pick up a cheap, healthy and hearty breakfast of baguette, fruit and juice.

 08:00 – 09:30 : Walk around medina

-The medina in Marrakesh is a vast labyrinth of alleyways, shops, motorbikes and chaos, interspersed with traditional souks, calm tea-houses and relaxing restaurants.
+The medina in Marrakech is a vast labyrinth of alleyways, shops, motorbikes and chaos, interspersed with traditional souks, calm tea-houses and relaxing restaurants.
 If you visit earlier in the morning you will be able to enjoy it without too much of the stress which can be a feature later in the day.
 It’s not especially buggy-friendly so a back-carrier is ideal here to allow your little one to get a great view and for you to feel more relaxed that they won’t be anywhere near the hundreds of mopeds which buzz around.

 09:30 – 11:30 : Horse and cart ride around city

-If we had to choose the number one child-friendly activity in Marrakesh then it might just the be the horse and cart rides around the city.
+If we had to choose the number one child-friendly activity in Marrakech then it might just the be the horse and cart rides around the city.
 You’ll have to put on your best haggling coat initially but once you have agreed a fare you’ll be whisked away from the main square and taken on a magical journey around the city.
 The kids will love the horses, sat in the beautiful carriage with the wind rushing through their hair.
 You’ll have the option of choosing the length of the journey so you can pick the trip which suits your kids.

 11:30 – 13:00 : Lunch at a child-friendly restaurant